DavidAndres6870/DavidAndres6870/README.md

 # 👋 Hi, I'm David
 ### About me:
-Experienced data analyts proficient in data manipulation and development, specializing in statistical analysis and decision-making.
+Experienced data analyst proficient in data manipulation and development, specializing in statistical analysis and decision-making.
 Skilled in utilizing various technological tools to transform business requirements into technical analytical specifications and automate processes.
 Holds a bachelor’s degree in Mechatronics, complemented by completion of Mohawk College’s postgraduate certificates in Analytics for Business Decision Making and in International Business Management.

 ### 📫 How to reach me: